FACTBOX-Tech firms, Wall Street lead job cuts in corporate America | Headlines

 FACTBOX-Tech firms, Wall Street lead job cuts in corporate America

-TECHNOLOGY, MEDIA AND TELECOM SECTOR IBM Corp: The software and consulting firm said it will lay off 3,900 employees.
-Spotify Technology SA: Music streaming service Spotify is cutting 6% of its workforce, or roughly 600 roles.
-Alphabet Inc: Alphabet Inc is eliminating 12,000 jobs, its chief executive said in a staff memo.
-Microsoft Corp: The U.S. tech giant said it would cut 10,000 jobs by the end of the third quarter of fiscal 2023.
-The company laid off under 1,000 employees across several divisions in October, Axios reported, citing a source.

-Big Tech firms and Wall Street titans are leading a string of layoffs across corporate America as companies look to rein in costs to ride out the economic downturn.
+Big Tech firms and Wall Street titans are leading a string of layoffs across corporate America as companies look to rein in costs to ride out a global economic downturn.

-Rapid interest rate hikes, weak consumer demand and an economic slowdown in China have forced firms such as Amazon, Walt Disney, Facebook-owner Meta and American banks to trim their workforce.
-As a pandemic-led demand boom rapidly fades, tech companies shed more than 150,000 workers in 2022, according to tracking site Layoffs.fyi, and more layoffs are expected as growth in the world's biggest economies start to slow.
+Rapid interest rate hikes and weak consumer demand have forced firms such as Amazon, Walt Disney, Facebook-owner Meta and American banks to trim their workforce.
+As a pandemic-led demand boom rapidly fades, tech companies shed more than 150,000 workers in 2022, according to tracking site Layoffs.fyi, more layoffs are expected as growth in the world's biggest economies starts to slow.

 IBM Corp: The software and consulting firm said it will lay off 3,900 employees.